AdrianCGallo/starter-academic/content/project/Environmental_Impacts_of_Energy_Projects/index.md

 ### Protecting Americans' homes
-New clean energy infrastructure can be seen from afar, it doesn't release harmful chemicals, but they can be noisy.
+New clean energy infrastructure can be seen from afar, while they don't release harmful chemicals they can be noisy.
 For a few weeks of the summer the transmission lines by my neighborhood park emit a low hum reminiscent of TV static.
 Windmills, if you stand close enough, can also be a bit noisy and their shadow flicker can be discombobulating; at night you can always see the towers from far away because of the flashy lights.
 Substations can similarly be noisy if you're close enough, they are no doubt an eye sore.